-Launched by the Government as a UK tax incentive designed to encourage companies to invest in R&D. Companies can reduce their tax bill or claim payable cash credits as a proportion of their R&D expenditure.
+Launched by the Government as a UK tax incentive designed to boost innovation and encourage companies to invest in R&D, these schemes, administered by HMRC, can help companies to reduce their tax bill or claim payable cash credits as a proportion of their R&D expenditure.

 The potential to get back up to 33% of qualifying R&D expenditure to inject cash, fund investment & accelerate business growth.

 The scope of R&D for tax relief/credit purposes is broad, and much of the work undertaken to develop & grow a business can qualify for significant tax credits, irrespective of the Industry sector.

 There are two schemes for claiming relief, depending on the size of the company or organisation:

 - The Small or Medium-sized Enterprise (SME) Scheme

 - The Large Company Scheme or RDEC (Research & Development Expenditure Credit)

 Under both schemes a company can claim back two financial years of qualifying expenditure and then every forward year of qualifying activity.

 The Small and Medium-sized Enterprise Scheme